SeanMcP/onkey-event-manager/README.md

 <button onKeyDown={onKey({ ArrowDown: openMenu })} >
 ```

-For more complex listening, consider generating the function outside of the return to keep your JSX clean:
+For more complex listening, consider calling the function outside of the return to keep your JSX clean:

 ```jsx
 function SelectOption(props) {